-The Objectives of the Master’s Program is to create leading practitioners of Oriental Medicine through student centered educational structures and experiences that will produce the following competencies
+The Objectives of the Master’s Program is to create leading practitioners of Integrative Medicine through student centered educational structures and experiences that will produce the following competencies

 - Defend an etiology of disease from an Acupuncture perspective and utilize this to create and recommend disease prevention strategies.

-- Have the ability to formulate a logical treatment principle from an Oriental Medical diagnosis, which can be put into action utilizing Acupuncture modalities.
+- Have the ability to formulate a logical treatment principle from an Integrative Medical diagnosis, which can be put into action utilizing Acupuncture modalities.

 - Evaluate patients exhibiting complaints from within the appropriate scope of practice utilizing the Four Pillars of Diagnosis to formulate a treatment plan.